ga-wdi-lessons/js-oojs-classes/readme.md

 As you may have noticed, some of these properties change between cars (`model` and `color`), and others stay the same.
 For example, `fuel` starts at 100, while the `drive` and `refuel` functions are the same for every car.

-Why don't we build a function that makes these objects for us!
+Making all of these similar objects by hand is just tedious.
+What if we could build a function that makes them for us?

 ### You Do: Create a `makeCar` Function (10 minutes / 0:25)